-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 workers-site/index.js

-const strings = {
+const strings = { headline: 'Beispielseite',

 }

-To check that everything looks like you’d expect, it could be a good time to use the preview functionality built into Wrangler.
+To review that everything looks as expected, use the preview functionality built into Wrangler.
 Call

-wrangler preview --watch to open up a live preview of your project, refreshed after every code change that you make.
+wrangler dev to open up a live preview of your project.

-We can expand on this simple translation functionality to provide country-specific translations, based on the incoming request’s
+You can expand on this simple translation functionality to provide country-specific translations, based on the incoming request’s

 Accept-Language header.
-By taking this header, parsing it, and passing the parsed language into our
+By taking this header, parsing it, and passing the parsed language into your

-ElementHandler, we can retrieve a translated string in our user’s home language, provided that it’s defined in
+ElementHandler, you can retrieve a translated string in your user’s home language, provided that it is defined in

 strings.

-To implement this, we’ll update the
+To implement this:

-strings object, adding a second layer of key-value pairs, and allowing strings to be looked up in the format
+stringsobject, adding a second layer of key-value pairs and allowing strings to be looked up in the format

-countryStrings object into our
+countryStringsobject into our

 ElementHandler, so that it can be used during the parsing process.
-Finally, we’ll grab the

-Accept-Language header from an incoming request, parse it, and pass the parsed language to
+Accept-Languageheader from an incoming request, parse it, and pass the parsed language to

 ElementHandler.